-September was prostate cancer awareness month.
-Prostate cancer screening including a PSA test and digital rectal examination was advocated starting at age 40-50 depending on risk factors and continuing annually in men with a 10 year life expectancy.
+Typical prostate cancer screening includes a PSA (prostate specific antigen) test and digital rectal examination.
+This has long been recommended starting at age 40-50 depending on risk factors and continuing annually in men with a 10 year life expectancy.

 PSA is a protein that is specific to prostate and passively makes its away into the bloodstream and can be detected by a simple blood draw.
 It is an indicator of how the prostate is behaving.
 PSA level can be elevated for many reasons and therefore is not very specific.
-However, it is the best/ cheapest surrogate marker that we have.
 PSA levels can rise because of infection, inflammation, ejaculation, as we age or because of cancer.
-What the PSA level provides is an indicator that brings our attention to the prostate and may prompt further workup or treatment, including antibiotics, biopsy, etc.
+What the PSA level provides is an indicator that brings our attention to the prostate and may prompt further workup or treatment, including antibiotics and biopsy.

-There were five studies that the task force looked at for screening for prostate cancer.
-Many of them were flawed in design and some were just misinterpreted.
-In fact the largest, a European study of 182,000 people in 7 countries, actually showed a 20% reduction in prostate cancer death in the screening group.
-The Göteborg study showed an even more impressive 44% cancer death reduction in the PSA screened group.
-The same studies were reviewed by American Cancer Society and American Urologic Association (AUA) and different conclusions and recommendations have been reached.
-AUA recommends screening to start at age 40, and American Cancer Society recommends screening to be considered starting at age 40-50 depending on risk factors of men who have 10 years life expectancy.
+The American Cancer Society and the American Urologic Association (AUA) offer different conclusions and recommendations.
+AUA recommends screening to start at age 40, and the American Cancer Society recommends screening to be considered starting at age 40-50 depending on risk factors of men who have 10 years life expectancy.

 To get or not to get a PSA testing?

 Talk to your Genesis Healthcare physician about whether prostate screening is right for you.

 Click here to view a prostate cancer specialist’s response to the US Preventative Task Force recommendations.